Operation Christmas Child

 https://www.samaritanspurse.org/operation-christmas-child/what-goes-in-my-shoebox-suggestions/

-DO NOT INCLUDE Candy; toothpaste; gum; used or damaged items; war-related items such as toy guns, knives, or military figures; chocolate or food; seeds; fruit rolls or other fruit snacks; drink mixes (powdered or liquid); liquids or lotions; medications or vitamins; breakable items such as snow globes or glass containers; aerosol cans.
+DO NOT INCLUDE ITEMS: Candy; toothpaste; gum; used or damaged items; scary or war-related items such as toy guns, knives, or military figures; chocolate or food; seeds; fruit rolls or other fruit snacks; drink mixes (powdered or liquid); liquids or lotions; medications or vitamins; breakable items such as snow globes or glass containers; aerosol cans.

 “The $10 per shoebox is a suggested donation.
 This amount is critical to cover project costs involved in collecting, processing, and shipping your shoebox gifts to over 100 countries.
 It also provides for ministry materials such as The Greatest Gift Gospel Booklet and The Ministry Partner Guide.
-We encourage those who are unable to include $10 per box to consider asking a group in their church or a family member to sponsor this part of the shoebox gift”.
+We encourage those who are unable to include $10 per box to consider asking a group in their church or a family member to sponsor this part of the shoebox gift”. (from frequently asked questions on OCC website)

 https://www.samaritanspurse.org/operation-christmas-child/the-journey-of-a-shoebox/